rocketeers-app/rocketeers/content/articles/errors/error-in-the-http2-framing-layer-solution.md

 ## Root cause of the error

 We have a lot of servers running on [Digitalocean](https://m.do.co/c/0801ad4bd810) that sends email using an email service provider like Postmark or Mailgun.
-And once in every 4-5 emails that were send, I got this error message stating the error "Error in the HTTP2 framing layer solution" following the URL of the API it was connecting to.
+And once in every 4-5 emails that were send, I got this error message stating the error "Error in the HTTP2 framing layer" following the URL of the API it was connecting to.

 At first I thought the problem was on the API service I was using, because of a drop in the SSL connection or something.